wise-vision/project-cezary/README.md

 	}
 }
 ```

-This function sets color of leds depending on the values send from dev board.
-## Finishing
+## Conclusion
-If you flashed your board with built programms you can check their logs.
+If you flashed your board with built programs you can check their logs.
 To see logs
 1. Open terminal
 2. Use command `sudo picocom --baud 115200 /dev/"your_usb_port"`
 ### On Wio E5 dev board kit logs should looks like this:

 ![Wio E5 dev board logs](./docs/asset/logs_dev_board.png)

-* Recive data informs us that data has been recived
+* Receivd data informs that data has been recieved
 * Recived data shows value of moisture
-* Sending data infroms us that data has been sended
+* Sending data informs that data has been sended
-* Data send shows value that has been send: 1 means you need too water the plant and 0 means that your soil moisture is correct
+* Data send shows value that has been send: 1 indicates a need for watering the plant, and 0 indicates that the soil moisture is correct.
-* Blinking led on board informs us that there is connection via uart.
+* Blinking led on board informs that there is connection via uart.
 ### On Wio E5 mini board logs should looks like this:

 ![Wio E5 dev board logs](./docs/asset/logs_mini_board.png)

-* Data send! infroms us that data has been sended
+* Data send! infroms that data has been sended
-* Recive data informs us that data has been recived
+* Receive data informs that data has been received
-* Recive data shows value sended from dev board: 1 means you need too water the plant and 0 means that your soil moisture is correct
+* Receive Data shows the value sent from the dev board: 1 indicates a need for watering the plant, and 0 indicates that the soil moisture is correct.
 * Send moisture data shows value of moisture
-* Blinking led on board informs us that there is connection via uart.
+* Blinking led on board informs that there is connection via uart.
 ## Use case
-If we have evertyhing already set, we have to put our soil moisture sensor in our plant:
+If evertyhing is already set, put soil moisture sensor in our plant:
 ![Sensor in plant](./docs/asset/sensor_in_plant.jpg)
-On our sensor there is a white straight line, wich shows how deep we have to put our sensor in soil.
+On the sensor there is a white straight line, wich shows how deep it should be puted in soil.
 ### Correct soil moisture
-If our soil moisture is correct so it means that soil moisture is higher than 30% and rgb led lights green:
+If soil moisture is correct so it means that soil moisture is higher than 30% and rgb led lights green:
 ![Green light](./docs/asset/green_light.jpg)
 ### Incorrect soil moisture
-If our soil moisture is not correct so it means that soil moisture is lower than 30% and rgb led lights red:
+If soil moisture is not correct so it means that soil moisture is lower than 30% and rgb led lights red:
 ![Red](./docs/asset/red_light.jpg)